French women are famous for their flawless, foundation-free skin—and perhaps the reason why is this cult-favourite retinol.

 Let's start with A313.
 The packaging is in French, of course, and states that the active ingredient is 200,000 IU of synthetic vitamin A in "oily" form.
 (We'll talk texture in a minute.)

-Since 1 IU is equivalent to 0.3 micrograms of retinol, we can calculate that there are 0.6 grams in each 50 gram tube.
-This works out to a 0.12% concentration of retinol.
+Now, here's where it gets confusing.
+Pharma Développement told me that the 200,000 IU is equivalent to only 0.06% retinyl palmitate.
+But since 1 IU of vitamin A is equal to 0.3 micrograms of retinol, we can calculate that there are 0.6 grams in each 50 gram tube, which works out to a 0.12% concentration of retinol.

-That seems low, based on my experience (and amazing results!), but I think the penetration enhancer makes a big difference.
-A313 is in a base of polyethylene glycol ("macrogol"), which both stabilizes the formula and helps the vitamin A to get into the skin.
+A313 has the retinyl palmitate suspended in a base of polyethylene glycol ("macrogol").
+This both stabilizes the formula and acts as a penetration enhancer to help the vitamin A to get into the skin.

 Compared to its predecessor, A313 is milder.
-Avibon boasted five times the amount of vitamin A, 1,000,000 IU, in a 30 gram tube.
-That's equivalent to 1% retinol.
+Avibon boasted five times the amount of vitamin A, 1,000,000 IU.
 However, Avibon had a lanolin base, so it's unlikely to have penetrated as well.
 Plus, like I said, the combination of actives were unstable, which would have reduced their effectiveness.
 It was also fragranced, whereas A313 is unscented.

 A313 doesn't make any claims regarding what it can treat, but based on its active ingredients, here's what you could use it for:

-- Fine lines and wrinkles: Retinyl palmitate has been shown to reduce facial wrinkles, according to this 2018 study.
+- Reduces fine lines and wrinkles: Retinyl palmitate has been shown to reduce facial wrinkles, according to this 2018 study.

-- Thin skin: This 1988 study found that retinyl palmitate thickens the skin.
+- Thickens skin: This 1988 study found that retinyl palmitate thickens the skin.

-- Acne, oily skin, blackheads: I couldn't find any studies proving that retinol esters can help with breakouts and excess oil production, but in my experience, they definitely can!
+- Clears acne, oily skin, blackheads: I couldn't find any studies proving that retinol esters can help with breakouts and excess oil production, but in my experience, they definitely can!
 I also noticed an improvement with the appearance of large pores.

 I'm going to warn you right now, the texture of A313 is probably unlike anything else you've put on your face before.